Eddienuh/SQL-Data-Warehouse-Project/Documents/Data Flow Diagram.drawio.md

 The DFD illustrates the data engineering process, moving data from CRM and ERP systems to business-ready formats.

 Sources: CRM and ERP systems provide raw data (e.g., customer and operational data).
+This relates to the Bronze Layer.

 ETL/ELT: Data is extracted, cleaned, and transformed for consistency and structure.
+This relates to the Silver Layer

-Storage: Cleaned data is stored in a data warehouse or data lake.
+Storage: Cleaned data is stored in the datawarehouse.
+This relates to the Gold Layer.

 ![image](https://github.com/user-attachments/assets/86e90afd-be74-4f0b-99f1-42425a3e3096)